Playlist in Playlist

 Playlist in playlist offers an option to embed playlists into playlists.
-We call these embedded playlists “sub-playlists” and the playlist that contains sub-playlists is referred to as master playlist.
+We call these embedded playlists “sub-playlists” and the playlist that contains sub-playlists is referred to as the master playlist.
 Altogether the functionality is called zoning as you can create zones on your screen that change content individually.

 How do I create multiple zones that fill in the master playlist completely?

 Check out our article on creating custom zones.

 The playlist can be nested to a 1 depth level.
 In other words, this means that the sub-playlist can not have a sub-playlist of its own.
 This is because each instance of a playlist consumes a lot of resources and also prevents users from creating infinite loops where two playlists reference each other.

 If I make changes in a sub-playlist, do I also need to publish all parent playlists that contain the sub-playlist?